 There is an application process in order to volunteer with IU-SOC Registration.
 Primary responsibilities of IU-SOC Registration volunteers include signing-in patients, creating patient appointments in the electronic medical system (see above, left photo), and answering general questions from patients every Saturday from 8:45 AM to 3:00 PM.
 Each Saturday, 3-5 volunteers staff the front desk, including one clinic manager.
 Since the clinic days are long, volunteers are only expected to serve at clinic once per month on average.
 Leadership opportunities are also available.

-For more information on IU-SOC Registration, please contact our Chair (Abby Hadley) and Vice-Chair (Hope Luker) by emailing firstname.lastname@example.org.APPLY TO VOLUNTEER
+For more information on IU-SOC Registration, please contact our Director of the IU-SOC, Meghana Sankar, at firstname.lastname@example.org.

-VIDA Health Partnerships at IUPUI is currently working with IU Health to implement a local Get Onboard Active Living (G.O.A.L.)
-Program beginning in the fall of 2017.
+VIDA Health Partnerships at IUPUI and IU Health collaborate to implement Get Onboard Active Living (G.O.A.L.)
 The purpose of this 6-week program is to educate children about nutrition and healthy lifestyles, with the hope of decreasing the prevalence of childhood obesity.
-We will be working to train a group of VIDA volunteers to run this curriculum in existing after-school programs.
+A group of VIDA volunteers run this curriculum in existing after-school programs.
 This public health initiative is a great opportunity for VIDA members to engage the youth of our community with a fun service opportunity.